Running out the clock: Basketball

 Today, shot clocks are used in nearly all basketball leagues, although the duration varies (for example, 30 seconds in NCAA college basketball).
-One notable exception is high school basketball in the United States; as of 2017, the shot clock was only used in high school basketball in eight U.S. states.
-The use of the shot clock in high school basketball can vary by state or league, and stalling tactics (such as the four corners offense) may be used as an offensive strategy if circumstances call for it, though some state athletic associations or game referees can prohibit it as an unsportsmanlike act.
+One notable exception is high school basketball in the United States; as of 2017, only eight U.S. states used a high school shot clock.
+The use of a shot clock in high school basketball can vary by state or league, and stalling tactics (such as the four corners offense) may be used as an offensive strategy if circumstances call for it, though some state athletic associations or game referees can prohibit it as an unsportsmanlike act.

 Most clock management in modern basketball centers around both the game clock and the shot clock.
-An offense nearing the end of a game and holding a slim lead will attempt to use up as much of both clocks as possible before shooting the ball, to give the opposing team as little time as possible to respond.
-A team trailing by a small margin near the end of regulation or overtime may counter their opponent's attempt to run out the clock by intentionally committing personal fouls while on defense.
-This stops the clock, and if the fouling team is in the penalty situation, it forces the fouled team to shoot free throws (usually two).
-The fouling team will regain possession without any additional clock time lost if the last free throw is successful or if they get the rebound from a missed last free throw, but this strategy carries the obvious risk of giving the fouled team an opportunity to extend its lead if it makes the free throw(s).
+An offense nearing the end of a game and holding a slim lead will attempt to use as much of both clocks as possible before shooting the ball, to give the opposing team as little time as possible to respond.
+A team trailing by a small margin near the end of regulation or overtime may counter this by intentionally committing personal fouls on defense.
+This stops the clock, and if the fouling team is in the penalty situation, forces the fouled team to shoot free throws (usually two).
+If the last free throw is successful or if the fouling teams rebounds a missed last free throw, the fouling team will regain possession without any additional clock time lost, but this strategy risks giving the fouled team an opportunity to extend its lead if it makes the free throw(s).
 Fouls intentionally committed in this way are usually tolerated with no penalty beyond the normal penalties assessed for personal fouls, as long as the fouls are not flagrant.
 Alternate basketball rules, such as the Elam Ending, have been proposed to minimize intentional fouling at the end of games.